-Saxon Shore Seaside Series 2017 - 10 Challenge Events in 10 days around the Kent Coast
+Saxon Shore Seaside Series 2018 - 10 Challenge Events in 10 days in South East Kent

 This page is just some extra information about the Saxon Shore Seaside Series, each of the events is totally separate.
 This is just an information page and an easy way to find out the overall information and sign up super quickly!
 Click on the links for each event to go through to more detailed pages.

-The events won't be in strict geographical rotation due to the fact that some courses are only available on certain days of the week but we have tried to keep hopping about to a minimum and the event will be rather more compact than the 2016 version to keep logistics simpler for both the event team and runners.
+The event will be rather more compact than the 2016/2017 versions to keep logistics simpler for both the event team and runners.

-Day 7 - 0830 30th November - Thursday - Ramsgate - St Andrews Day Challenge
+Day 7 - 0930 29th November - Thursday - Betteshanger - Betteshanger Challenge

-Day 9 - 0930 2nd December - Saturday - Betteshanger - Fowlmead Challenge
+Day 9 - 0930 1st December - Saturday - Betteshanger - Advent Challenge

 10 x 10 FAQ